-With mindfulness becoming ever more mainstream, we explore what ‘living in the moment’ truly means and how it can aid recovery and promote wellbeing.
+With mindfulness becoming ever more mainstream, we explore what ‘living in the moment’ truly means and how it can aid recovery and promote mental and emotional wellbeing.
 We will also explore some simple and practical advice to live more presently.

-The key consideration are mental health challenges where someone is experiencing psychosis or dissociation – this is when you may be feeling ungrounded and not fully in touch with yourself or your surroundings.
+The key considerations are mental health challenges where someone is experiencing psychosis or dissociation – this is when you may be feeling ungrounded and not fully in touch with yourself or your surroundings.

 Just as swimming is a valuable life skill, we wouldn’t begin the practice in the deep end of open or turbulent water.
 We would start in the shallow end, with a teacher and progress to more challenging situations gradually.
 The same is true of mindfulness.
 We recommend that if you are feeling not fully in touch with yourself or your surroundings you discuss the appropriateness of mindfulness with your health care professional in the first instance.

-This course takes place over 45 minutes in one session.
+This seminar takes place over 45 minutes in one session.